mike-quiroga/carbonldp-website/source/_posts/expediting-your-web-development-with-carbon-ldp.md

 Carbon LDP will save a lot of time and effort with cumbersome development tasks.
 Now there is more time for the developer to focus on providing a well-developed application that the client and end-user will love!

 Want to learn more about Carbon?
-[Contact Base22 here](https://base22.com/wps/portal/base22/contact/contact), or just **[get started](https://carbonldp.com/documentation/v1.0.x/quick-start-guide/)** with Carbon right now!
+[Contact us here](https://base22.com/wps/portal/base22/contact/contact), or just **[get started](https://carbonldp.com/documentation/v1.0.x/quick-start-guide/)** with Carbon right now!